sportiduino/sportiduino/README.md

 In addition, it is possible to use Mifare Classic 1K chips.
 These chips are also cheap and come bundled with the RC522 module.
 The memory of these chips is enough for 42 marks.
 They work a little slower than Ntag.

-Stations automatically detect the type of used chips.
+The system automatically detects the type of used chips.

 [Read more here](/Doc/en/Card.md)